Saranpandiyan963/IPL_project/README.md

   - `dash` for creating the interactive web app.
   - `plotly` for advanced data visualization.
   - `pandas` for data manipulation and analysis.
+  - `Anaconda` for managing the Python environment, including Jupyter notebooks, libraries, and packages for data analysis, scientific computing, and machine learning.
 - **Gunicorn:** For serving the Dash app in production.

 ### Deployment